maxnyla/fruity-game/README.md

 ![Website Speed Test Results game](assets/img/performance2.png)

-**Demo/Testing**
+**Demo/Manual Testing methodology**

 I have deployed the site on a number of occasions throughout the building process, so that I could test it from different devices such as my mobile and tablet and check for responsiveness.

-During this testing I realised that I had to make some design changes to areas that I was not satisfied with, and I made a number of changes to the page layouts and the colours and fonts used.
+During this testing I realised that I had to make some design changes to areas that I was not entirely happy with, and I made a number of changes to the page layouts, the colour schemes and fonts used.
+I also changed the size of the cards many times until I found a size that I thought worked well for each device scren size.
+I had originally intended to se a slightly different layout for the main page and footer but I didn't like the way it looked so I decided to remove the instagram icon from the footer and leave it with just plain text and a link.
+The buttons on both pages were also changed a few times as well as the cup icon's location and colour.

-Also, I made many changes as I went along in order to make it more responsive or easier to navigate.
+Also, I made many changes as I went along in order to make the site more responsive or easier to navigate when I tested the different screen sizes and noticed issues.

 The biggest challenge was to decide which functionality I should add to the game.
 I tried and tested it many times to fet a feel for what the best course of action was with regards to timing of cards, and also the behaviour of the cards once they matched or had been clicked.
 I had to adapt to the mobile screens and change the layout of the tiles in the game board slightly so that